-Kidepo National Park
+Kidepo Valley National Park

-Size: 1, 442 sq. km
+The size of Kidepo is 1, 442 sq. km